jamesnjan/play.backdoorsandbreaches.com/README.md

 Specifically, this repo contains an amended dashboard with a "Humanitarian" expansion deck.
 This adds in various cards reflecting scenarios and complexities drawn from experience working with NGOs of various sorts - such as complex operating environments, data export challenges, Donor relationships, and risks of harm to users and constituents which require management in ways that are slightly different from other sectors.

 It's a work in progress - please feel free to suggest additional cards or provide constructive feedback.
-You'll find the cards themselves (along with a handy pptx file -  a simple commoditised way to share artwork) in /play.backdoorsandbreaches.com-Engine-V1/App/decks/humbb.
+You'll find the cards themselves (along with a handy pptx file -  a simple commoditised way to share artwork and an easy way to leaf through the cards) in /play.backdoorsandbreaches.com-Engine-V1/App/decks/humbb.

+To use this deck today, you'll either need to print the cards yourself - or host this version of play. in your own webserver.

 # About This Script
 This is a simple HTML page, best viewed at 1920x1080.